MirKml/jsonc2json/README.md

 All these are removed during conversion.

-Other JSONC like formats have many other features, e.g. [JSON5](https://github.com/json5/json5), [HJSON](https://github.com/hjson/) implement empty values, numbers ...
+Other JSONC like formats have many other features, e.g. [JSON5](https://github.com/json5/json5), [HJSON](https://github.com/hjson/) implement multi-line strings, empty values, numbers ...
 But this is out of scope of this utility.

 Benefits - It isn't based on regexps, simple scanner/tokenizer approach is used, mostly in awk.
 I think it covers more use cases and